nuuuwan/news_lk3_data/README.md

 ---

-###
+### President  Dissanayake to Appont  Four Member Cabinet Including Himself,  to be in charge of 15 Portfolios.
+Harini Amarasuria to be Prime Ministe with  Vijitha Herath and Lakshman Nipuna Arachchi as Ministers.Parliament will be Dissolved and Fresh Elections held in December

 *2024-09-24 01:02:00* · [`dbsjeyarajcom`](https://dbsjeyaraj.com/dbsj/?p=84782) · `en`

-President  Dissanayake to Appont  Four Member Cabinet Including Himself,  to be in charge of 15 Portfolios.
-Harini Amarasuria to be Prime Ministe with  Vijitha Herath and Lakshman Nipuna Arachchi as Ministers.Parliament will be Dissolved and Fresh Elections held in December

 Parliament will be dissolved tonight(24) and a Parliamentary Election will be held by December, the Daily Mirror exclusively learns.

 Following the resignation of Dinesh Gunawardena as the Prime Minister yesterday, a senior source from the National People’s Power (NPP) said that President Anura Kumara Dissanayake will today appoint an interim cabinet of four ministers, including himself, where 15 portfolios will be divided within them.

 According to a list exclusively obtained by the Daily Mirror, President Dissanayake will keep the Tourism, Defence, Finance, Justice, Industry and Investment Promotion portfolios while the Prime Minister will become the Minister of Foreign Affairs, Education, and Mass Media among others.

+NPP MP Dr. Harini Amarasuriya will be sworn in as the Prime Minister while senior MP Vijitha Herath and newly sworn-in MP Lakshman Nipuna Arachchi will be appointed as ministers with several portfolios each.

 ...